FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ### wait_for_recoil

+A boolean.
 Don't allow reloading until the weapon's [cycle_time](#cycle_time) has passed after the last fire.
 This is used by shotguns to ensure that reloading doesn't interrupt 'pump action' part of the fire animation.

 ### laser_suspend_time

+A boolean.
 Hide the laser spot (if any) for this amount of time (in seconds).

 ## reload_empty